- FAQ 1: Are supplementary worksheets available for the NumberSense Workbooks ?

 Shikaya and the NumberSense Mathematics Programme

 Shikaya has partnered with Brombacher and Associates to provide in-class mathematics training to Foundation Phase teachers in schools across South Africa.
 As part of the project, NumberSense Workbooks are supplied to every Grade 1, 2 and 3 child in each school.
-Teacher support and training are provided alongside the distribution of the workbooks so that the workbooks are used in the best possible way.
+Teacher support and training is provided alongside the distribution of the workbooks so that they are used in the best possible way.
 The mathematics teacher training project started in 2014 with 3 schools in the Central District in Cape Town and has rapidly grown to 12 schools: 8 in Cape Town, 2 in East London and 2 in Port Elizabeth.
 Key similarities between the project schools are that they are situated in low socio-economic areas and have teachers that are eager to learn.
-Each Grade 1, 2 and 3 teacher is visited weekly in their classroom by a project worker who coaches the teacher towards improving their mathematics teaching.
+Each Grade 1, 2 and 3 teacher is visited weekly in their classroom by a coach who instructs the teacher in their mathematics teaching.

 Brombacher and Associates look forward to a continued positive relationship with Shikaya and trust that their combined efforts will help to improve the standard of mathematics education in the Foundation Phase across South Africa.Shikaya